shuai-xu/flink/docs/dev/connectors/kafka.md

 the streaming program to the state of the latest checkpoint and re-consume the records from Kafka, starting from the offsets that were stored in the checkpoint.

-The interval of drawing checkpoints therefore defines how much the program may have to go back at most, in case of a failure.
+The interval of drawing checkpoints, therefore, defines how much the program may have to go back at most, in case of a failure.

 To use fault tolerant Kafka Consumers, checkpointing of the topology needs to be enabled at the execution environment: